petehouston/laravel-deploy-on-shared-hosting/README.md

 * Mbstring PHP Extension
 * Tokenizer PHP Extension

+Next, you need to have the SSH access permission for your hosting account; otherwise, none of these will work.

 Besides PHP and those required extensions, you might need some utilities to make deployment much easier.

 * [Git](https://git-scm.com/)